 - There is uncertainty in the level and timing of future cash flows.
 The actuarial methods used within the UK GAAP reserve review make use of historical data and effectively smooth out historical peaks and troughs.
 In cases where the historical data is not representative of the current portfolio, then professional judgement is applied in specifying the cash flow pattern.
 Examples of sources of uncertainty include changes in the social, economic or technological environment, legal changes, and other sources of inflation.
-The impact of cashflow uncertainty is only an important consideration for the longer tailed categories of business of which there are relatively few within the portfolio. - The rates of future inflation are unknown.
-Over the course of the development of the portfolio there has been a sustained period of relatively low inflation.
-At the year end the outlook for economic inflation has deteriorated, with most economies anticipating an inflationary hike over the medium term.
-For specialist lines of business, the headline RPI and CPI indices may not be representative of the actual levels of inflation experienced at the portfolio level because of control measures and management actions exercised by insurers.
+The impact of cashflow uncertainty is only an important consideration for the longer tailed categories of business of which there are relatively few within the portfolio. - There have been a series of inflationary shocks over the last 2 years.
+Headline rates of inflation in the UK and the EU have exceeded central banks' targets and remain high while US inflation rates show signs of having peaked and may now be falling back to fiscal target levels.
+Inflation had been stable and low for most Western economies for 20 years and trends in the claims statistics will have reflected this feature.
+The inflation hike since mid 2021 has introduced a change in trend to the loss development triangulations used for most estimation purposes and focussed attention on expectations for the medium term.
+Interest rates are highly correlated with inflation rates in the economy, so for solvency 2 purposes the rate of escalation in claims due to inflation will be partially offset by the cash flow discounting benefits.
 A specific inflationary additional provision was established at the year end to cover potential inflationary drift on IBNR claims, so the risk associated with excess inflation has been addressed to some degree.
+The approach taken is similar to last year's.

-The UK GAAP reserves are adjusted in the following manner to convert to a net Solvency II basis as at 31st March 2022:
+The UK GAAP reserves are adjusted in the following manner to convert to a net Solvency II basis as at 31st March 2023: